efcs/elib/README.md

 Memory
 : Utility functions and classes for working with memory.
 It currently includes:
-  * allocator_destructor: for destorying allocated memory that hasn't been initialized
+  * allocator_destructor: for destroying allocated memory that hasn't been initialized
   * make_unique: An implementation of the proposal for std::make_unique

 MP
 : A meta-programming library inspired by boosts mpl.
-It generally has the same structure, files and iterface as boost::mpl (Header Only)
+It generally has the same structure, files and interface as boost::mpl (Header Only)

 PP